laravel/docs/eloquent-relationships.md

         }
     }

-> **Note:** Pivot models cannot make use of the `SoftDeletes` trait.
+> **Note:** Pivot models may not use the `SoftDeletes` trait.
 If you need to soft delete pivot records consider converting your pivot model to an actual Eloquent model.

 #### Custom Pivot Models And Incrementing IDs